Event Date: November 2018 (check back for more details in Fall 2018)

 As students leave graduate school, it is important to have gained the skills necessary to work in interdisciplinary teams on incredibly complex issues.
 The day of the event, students are placed into teams to collaboratively analyze, present, and respond to a presented case.

 Practice-based learning is a critical component to advanced learning and application, and the Case Competition serves as a co-curricular activity that provides participants with an opportunity to continue to enhance competency in their chosen field.

-The Rocky Mountain Regional Public Health Case Competition is open to undergraduate and graduate students across varied disciplines and campuses in Colorado, including: ColoradoSPH (CU Anschutz, CSU, and UNC), the University of Colorado Anschutz Medical Campus, CU Denver and CU Boulder.
-Each team will be composed of six students from a variety of disciplines.
+The Rocky Mountain Regional Public Health Case Competition is open to undergraduate and graduate students across varied disciplines and campuses in Colorado, including: ColoradoSPH (CU Anschutz, CSU, and UNC), the health schools on the University of Colorado Anschutz Medical Campus, and various schools and disciplines at CU Denver and CU Boulder.
+Each team will be composed of four to six students from a variety of disciplines.
 In addition, students from at least three different schools will be on a team in order to maximize the diversity of expertise.